Dashboard v5 Coming Soon

 01 // Introduction

-The core concept is simple: each time a keyword is searched, the system pulls up a topic index or creates one.
-This becomes a central node containing summaries and insights, allowing the LLM to reason, recall and relate over time.
+Traditional memory implementations rely on long token windows or rigid embeddings.
+LYRN uses a lightweight approach built entirely from plain text: Topic Indexing.
+Each time a keyword is searched, the system pulls up a central node containing summaries and insights, allowing the LLM to reason, recall, and relate over time.

 Lived Memory

-03 // Propagation of Insights
+03 // Propagation of Insights (Example)

 The topic index framework allows the system to evolve its behaviour through a structured delta mechanism.
+Reflections generate actionable insight that translates into goals.

 insight_id: 52